Dog tag: Austria

-The Austrian Bundesheer used a single long, rectangular tag, with oval ends, stamped with blood group & Rh factor at the end, with ID number underneath.
+The Austrian Bundesheer used a single long, rectangular tag, with oval ends, stamped with blood group and Rh factor at the end, with ID number underneath.
 Two slots and a hole stamped beneath allows the tag to be broken in halves, and the long bottom portion has both the ID number and a series of holes which allows the tag to be inserted into a dosimeter.
 This has been replaced with a more conventional, wider and rounded rectangle which can still be halved, but lacks the dosimeter reading holes.

 Australia

 The Australian Defence Force issues soldiers two tags of different shapes, one octagonal and one circular, containing the following information: